Aybak, Samangan: History

 The earliest known history is linked to the identification of the place by Ptolemy as the place of the Varni or Uarni and the fortified city of Samangan on the banks of the Khulm River, identical to the city on the Dargydus River, south east of Zariaspa/Balkh.
 The ruins found here establish the city's founding by Eucratides I, the King of Bactria.
-It was then known as Eukratidia, the size of the present Khulm city.
+It was then known as Eukratidia, the size of the present city of Kholm.

-Historicity of the town is dated to the Kushan Dynasty reign during the 4th and 5th centuries when it was a famous Buddhist centre.
-Witness to this period is seen now in the form of ruins at a place called the Takht-e-Rostam, which is located 3 km from the town on a hilltop.
-Arabs and Mongols came to this place when it was already famous as a Buddhist religious centre.
+Historicity of the town is dated to the time of the Kushan Empire, during the 4th and 5th centuries when it was a famous Buddhist center.
+Witness to this period is seen now in the form of ruins at a place called the Takht-e Rostam, which is located at the southwestern end of Aibak.
+Arabs and Mongols came to this place when it was already famous as a Buddhist religious center.

-Takht-i-rustam is a historical place where ruins of Buddhist religious culture could be seen.
+Takht-e Rostam is a historical place where ruins of Buddhist religious culture could be seen.
 The Buddhist stupa here in the form of a mound, located on the hilltop, represents the earliest link to the evolution of Buddhist architecture.